Kendal Calling: 2018

 The 2018 dates were revealed before the 2017 Festival had taken place and sold out as per previous years.
 Kendal Calling took place on 26–29 July with Catfish and the Bottlemen, Plan B and the Libertines headlining.

 An unofficial Kendal Calling Facebook group raised £1,500 for local charities by selling custom festival wristbands.
 This amount was then matched by festival organisers, and £3,000 was split between three local charities previously supported by the festival.
 They were Fletcher's Fund, Brathay Trust, and Eden Valley Hospice.

 2019

 Kendal Calling 2019 took place on 25 to 28 July 2019.
 Headline acts included Courteeners, Doves, Nile Rogers & Chic, Manic Street Preachers, other notable acts included Tom Jones.

 2020

 Kendal Calling 2020 was due to take place from 30 July to 2 August 2020 and to celebrate its fifteenth year.
 The festival was cancelled due to the COVID-19 pandemic in the United Kingdom.

-2021 and onwards
+2021

 Kendal Calling 2021 was also cancelled due to COVID-19, citing the lack of insurance scheme to cover financial losses if the event were to be cancelled for COVID-19-related reasons, and a delay in the release of guidance needed in order to properly implement biosecurity protocols.